Skip to main content

 Teaching Rationale And Relationship

-Lectures allow transfer of the various knowledge, methods and practices available for understanding impacts and adaptation, and in person computer-based practicals and other tutorials and workshops allow for consolidation of this knowledge prior to its application in a given problem (which is carried out as coursework).
+Lectures allow transfer of the various knowledge, methods and practices available for understanding impacts and adaptation, and in person computer-based practicals and other workshops allow for consolidation of this knowledge prior to its application in a given problem (which is carried out as coursework).
 Guided independent study will comprise short recorded lectures some of which will be supported by short exercises and learning from these will be consolidated in group discussions and seminars.

 Assessment Methods